AdamM-AU/TRS-IO/README.md

 drives or a cassette tape are not required.
 Note that the current version of TRS-IO does not work with the TRS-80 Model I.

+### BUILD INSTRUCTIONS
+See BUILD INSTRUCTIONS.txt

+OR download the latest release precompiled!

 ### Setting up TRS-IO